BaronVladziu/Basic-Synthesizer/README.md

 ## Features:

-It's (will be) capable of synthesizing following words (all are in Polish language):
+It's capable of synthesizing following words (all are in Polish language):

 1) Poniedziałek (Monday)
 2) Wtorek (Tuesday)